timholy/AdvancedScientificComputing/homeworks/docs_ci_semver.md

 ## Set up documentation

 Write a tutorial page, an explanation page, and a reference page.
 We'll skip the "how-to" because this package is fairly simple and the tutorial should suffice for most users.
-The note about about "reducing demands" applies here too; to save yourself time, you can be quite brief but do not omit any essential components.
+The note above about "reducing demands" applies here too; to save yourself time, you can be quite brief but do not omit any essential components.

-All examples in your tutorial should use doctests.
+All examples in your tutorial should use doctests--remember, a key part of a good tutorial is that *it must work*.
+Using doctests ensures that you don't need to test it manually for each change to the package.

 Build the documentation & view locally.
 Once working, set up the secrets for deployment.
 Also add previews to `docdeploy`.